-Make sure you get the best broadband package in Offaly by comparing the best broadband deals.
+You can get the best broadband package in Offaly by comparing our broadband deals.

-Several broadband providers offer broadband in Offaly, so there is a wide variety of options available.
-Given the amount of choice, finding the right broadband package for you can be a challenge.
+Several broadband providers offer broadband in the area, so there is a wide variety of options available.
+However, finding the right broadband package can be a real challenge.
+We can guide you to the best choice with our easy to use comparison tool which compares price, speed and contract length.

 You can get decent discounts by opting to bundle your TV and/or phone with your broadband, and some people also find it convenient that they only have to deal with one provider for all of these services, rather than dealing with several.